liteljaime/junior-infra-task/notes.md

  how many services do we run on average? is there a big change in the number depending on the day of the week?

  do we need to scale up and down those services?

+ is there a budget for this process?

+ what is the GKE version we using?